DH-Center-Tuebingen/Spacialist/INSTALL.md

 - npm

 Beside these packages we use a couple of packages you have to install on your own.
-- Lumen (PHP-Framework), currently included in the Spacialist repository, so no need to install.
+- Laravel (PHP-Framework), currently included in the Spacialist repository, so no need to install.
 - [GeoServer](http://geoserver.org/) for hosting your own geo maps

 ## Setup